zelenko/go/00_web/README.md

 ## Download GO Packages
-Packages will be downloaded into the `$GOPATH` system varible ` go get -u gopkg.in/mgo.v2
+Packages will be downloaded into the `$GOPATH` system varible:

+`
+go get -u gopkg.in/mgo.v2
 `